MichaelBell/tinyQV/README.md

 Only M mode is supported.

-Zcb is implemented, along with a few custom instructions (to document).
+Zcb and Zicond are implemented, along with a few custom instructions (to document).

 Unlike nanoV, EBREAK and ECALL will be implemented, trapping with cause 3 and 11 respectively.